 ….

-The value of this parameter is the Listen Interval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request when present as a parameter of an(#8075) MLMEprimitives is determined from the Listen Interval field as described in this subclause and is expressed in units of Bbeacon Iinterval if dot11ShortBeaconInterval is false and in units of short beacon interval if dot11ShortBeaconInterval is true (see 10.1.3.10.2 (Generation of S1G Beacon frames)).
+The value of this parameter is the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request when present as a parameter of an(#8075) MLMEprimitives is determined from the Listen Interval field as described in this subclause and is expressed in units of Bbeacon Iinterval if dot11ShortBeaconInterval is false and in units of short beacon interval if dot11ShortBeaconInterval is true (see 10.1.3.10.2 (Generation of S1G Beacon frames)).

 CID 8128